All Episodes

 Very ingenious of you, sir.

-In all seriousness, my my wife came from China, and we waited two years for her parents to be able to come and visit and see our first child.
+In all seriousness, my wife came from China, and we waited two years for her parents to be able to come and visit and see our first child.

-There's a lot of people around the world, asylum seekers, people in desperate needs in a lot of different countries, and by letting people strong arm their way into the country because of their proximity, uh, we really give an unfair advantage.
+There's a lot of people around the world, asylum seekers, people in desperate needs, in a lot of different countries.

-We let some people step on on others.
+We let some people step on others.

-Hey, we can just dump all the funds on the White House doorstep every year, and those who are closest and the first ones there can pick them up and run away with it rather than trying to give it to the poor and needy people that need it.
+Instead of distributing it to an expensive administration, hey, we can just dump all the funds on the White House doorstep every year, and those who are closest and the first ones there can pick them up and run away with it rather than trying to give it to the poor and needy people that need it.

-You uh you you don't know how how right you are.
+You don't know how right you are.

-Because folks, I'm gonna tell you something.
+Because, folks, I'm going to tell you something.

 We do have limits on immigration.